Afzal Guru: Clemency pleas

 On 7 September 2011, a high intensity bomb blast outside Delhi high court killed 11 people and left 76 others injured.

-In an e-mail sent to a media house Harkat-ul-Jihad al-Islami, an Islamic fundamentalist organisation, owned responsibility for the attack and claimed the blast was carried out in retaliation to Parliament attack convict Guru's death sentence.
+In an e-mail sent to a media house Harkat-ul-Jihad al-Islami, an Islamic fundamentalist organisation, owned responsibility for the attack and claimed the blast was carried out in retaliation for Guru's death sentence:"We own the responsibility for today's blasts at Delhi high court.
+Our demand is that Mohammed Afzal Guru's death sentence should be repealed immediately else we would target major high courts and the Supreme Court of India."

-"We own the responsibility for today's blasts at Delhi high court.
-Our demand is that Mohammed Afzal Guru's death sentence should be repealed immediately else we would target major high courts and the Supreme Court of India."Later on Afzal Guru in his letter declared the attack on Delhi High Court that killed 11 Indians against the principles of Islam and refuted all allegations with the attack.
+Later, however, in a letter Guru declared the attack on Delhi High Court that killed 11 Indians against the principles of Islam and refuted all allegations with the attack.

 Execution

-On 16 November 2012, the president had sent seven cases back to the Ministry of Home Affairs (MHA), including Afzal Guru's.
+On 16 November 2012, Pranab Mukherjee, then President of India had sent seven cases back to the Ministry of Home Affairs (MHA), including Afzal Guru's.
 The president requested Sushil Kumar Shinde, home minister, review the opinion of his predecessor, P. Chidambaram.
 On 10 December, Shinde indicated he would look at the file after the winter session of the Parliament was finished on 20 December.
 Shinde made his final recommendation to execute Guru on 23 January 2013.
 On 3 February 2013, Guru's mercy petition was rejected by the President of India.

 Afzal Guru was hanged six days later on 9 February 2013 at 8 am.
 Jail officials have said that when Guru was told about his execution, he was calm.
 He expressed his wish to write to his wife.
 The jail superintendent gave him a pen and paper.
 He wrote the letter in Urdu, which was posted to his family in Kashmir the same day.
 Very few officers were told about the decision.
 Three doctors and a maulvi, who performed his last rites, were informed secretly a night before.
 They were asked to come early Saturday morning.
 Guru performed his morning prayers and read a few pages of the Quran.
-Guru's letter was delivered to his family on 12 February.
+Guru's letter was delivered to his family on 12 February 2013.
 Kobad Ghandhy, who spent three years with Afzal in Tihar, wrote that Afzal asked jail authorities to treat the jail staff well and that the staff wept for Afzal.
 The execution of Mohammed Afzal Guru was named Operation Three Star.

 Guru's family was informed of his execution two days after by a letter sent through Speedpost, a fast courier service, to their home in Sopore.
 Postal officials in Srinagar said they received the letter Saturday evening (9 February), but it could not be delivered until Monday (11 February) because Sunday was a public holiday.